Mortgage: Interest only

 The main alternative to a principal and interest mortgage is an interest-only mortgage, where the principal is not repaid throughout the term.
-This type of mortgage is common in the UK, especially when associated with a regular investment plan.
 With this arrangement regular contributions are made to a separate investment plan designed to build up a lump sum to repay the mortgage at maturity.
 This type of arrangement is called an investment-backed mortgage or is often related to the type of plan used: endowment mortgage if an endowment policy is used, similarly a personal equity plan (PEP) mortgage, Individual Savings Account (ISA) mortgage or pension mortgage.
 Historically, investment-backed mortgages offered various tax advantages over repayment mortgages, although this is no longer the case in the UK.
 Investment-backed mortgages are seen as higher risk as they are dependent on the investment making sufficient return to clear the debt.

-Until recently it was not uncommon for interest only mortgages to be arranged without a repayment vehicle, with the borrower gambling that the property market will rise sufficiently for the loan to be repaid by trading down at retirement (or when rent on the property and inflation combine to surpass the interest rate).

-Interest-only lifetime mortgage
+Interest only mortgages have been associated with the subprime mortgage crisis.

-Recent Financial Services Authority guidelines to UK lenders regarding interest-only mortgages has tightened the criteria on new lending on an interest-only basis.
+Recent Financial Services Authority guidelines to UK lenders regarding interest-only mortgages have tightened the criteria on new lending on an interest-only basis.
 The problem for many people has been the fact that no repayment vehicle had been implemented, or the vehicle itself (e.g. endowment/ISA policy) performed poorly and therefore insufficient funds were available to repay balance at the end of the term.

-Moving forward, the FSA under the Mortgage Market Review (MMR) have stated there must be strict criteria on the repayment vehicle being used.
+The FSA under the Mortgage Market Review (MMR) have stated there must be strict criteria on the repayment vehicle being used.
 As such the likes of Nationwide and other lenders have pulled out of the interest-only market.

-A resurgence in the equity release market has been the introduction of interest-only lifetime mortgages.
-Where an interest-only mortgage has a fixed term, an interest-only lifetime mortgage will continue for the rest of the mortgagors life.
-These schemes have proved of interest to people who do like the roll-up effect (compounding) of interest on traditional equity release schemes.

-They have also proved beneficial to people who had an interest-only mortgage with no repayment vehicle and now need to settle the loan.
-These people can now effectively remortgage onto an interest-only lifetime mortgage to maintain continuity.

-Interest-only lifetime mortgage schemes are currently offered by two lenders – Stonehaven and more2life.
-They work by having the options of paying the interest on a monthly basis.
-By paying off the interest means the balance will remain level for the rest of their life.
-This market is set to increase as more retirees require finance in retirement.